alphanodes/additionals/docs/manual.rst

    Figure 1: Deactivate this option in your account in case you don't want to be notified even if the admin activated it.

-.. note:: Use Case for this option: issues should be automatically assigned to author, if the status changes to *Approval*.
+.. note:: Use Case for this option is that issues should be automatically assigned to author, if the status changes to *Approval*.

 * Current issue status x is only allowed if *Assignee* is the current user.